 Social media has become a staple in everyday life.
-With a projected 2.95 billion users by 2020, social media has become an important platform and a captive audience for marketers.
+With a projected 2.95 billion users by 2020, social media is now a vital platform and a captive audience for marketers.

-So it’s no surprise that social media sites have become a major resource for engaging with the customer but also an advertising medium with high returns.
-While this makes total sense for consumer businesses - are ads also worth it for business to business (B2B) companies?
+So it’s no surprise that social media sites have become a major resource for engaging with customers and also an advertising medium with high returns.

-However, the success of a social media B2B campaign relies significantly on the social media platform that you choose to advertise on:
+However, the success of a social media advertising for B2B companies relies heavily on the social media platform that you choose to advertise on:

-- Facebook has the largest audience with an average monthly user base of about 1.5 billion people.
+- Facebook has the largest audience with an average monthly user base of over 2.2 billion people (by the end of 2018).
 Facebook’s structure allows for the posting of both visual and verbal content.
-Its purpose is to keep people connected with family and friends
+Its purpose is to keep people connected with family and friends.

 - Instagram is a visual medium that does not work well for written content.
 Instagram’s main focus is the sharing of images.

-- LinkedIn, which is targeted toward business professionals, now has over 500 million worldwide users.
+- LinkedIn, which is targeted to business professionals, has over 590 million users by the start of 2019.
 Like Facebook you can post both visual and verbal content.
 LinkedIn users are looking for jobs, looking to network or share content and looking to make business connections.

 When it comes to B2B, LinkedIn is the most successful platform for capturing quality leads.
 26% of B2B decision makers are using LinkedIn and companies that engage through LinkedIn generate 80% of their overall social media marketing leads through LinkedIn.